infinohq/infino/README.md

 * Install [Docker](https://docs.docker.com/engine/install/).
 * Install [Rust toolchain](https://www.rust-lang.org/tools/install).
 * To get a quick taste of Infino, run the [fluentbit example](examples/fluentbit/README.md) to publish logs and time series to Infino.
-This demontrates how to use fluentbit (a popular observability tool) to publish logs or metrics to Infino.
+This demonstrates how to use fluentbit (a popular observability tool) to publish logs or metrics to Infino.
 * We are a project in active development, see the [Contributions](#punch-contributions) section below to understand the details as well as how you can contribute.